Signed in as:

 Phonemic Awareness: We speak in language that can be broken apart: paragraphs, sentences, words, syllables, sounds or phonemes.

+Phonemic awareness, a necessary prerequisite to reading, is the awareness of and sensitivity to the speech sounds of language that allow one to make judgements about or manipulate the sounds of speech.
 For example, “tip” has three phonemes: /t/, /i/, /p/.
 If you can say tip without the t, you are manipulating the sounds.

 Once children can segment three- or four-phoneme words (tip, slip) they are ready to learn the “alphabetic principle” (sound-symbol correspondence or letter-sound knowledge).

-This understanding that the letters of the alphabet —arbitrary symbols on a page—represent the sounds of the words we speak is
+This understanding that the letters of the alphabet —arbitrary symbols on a page—represent the sounds of the words we speak is essential to learning how to read.
+English is not a predictable language and does not have a one-to-one correspondence between letter and sound.

 There are 26 letters in the alphabet, 44 phonemes and 1,100 ways to spell those 44 sounds.